Kyza/Khub/Libraries/README.md

 Using KSS/a plugin to style Discord gives you many advantages over pure CSS.

-Here is a list of some of them.
+Here is a list of just some of them.

  * Automatic updating like plugins with easy changelogs.
  * More complex theme settings.